-A few key installation considerations include you’ll need to allow for a 3/4″ clearance on both sides of the drawer or shelf (versus the standard 1/2″) and allow for the 3″ vertical height of this slide.
-Also, screws aren’t included and need to be equally heavy duty.
+Also, you’ll need to allow for a 3/4″ clearance on both sides of the drawer or shelf (versus the standard 1/2″) plus 3″ vertical height of this slide.

-While the previous slide on this list has a declining weight load it is almost a standard duty slide at 32″.
-But this TCH slide supports that maximum 250# capacity up to the popular 36″ depth.
+While other slides have a declining weight load, the TCH slide supports that maximum 250# capacity up to the popular 36″ depth.